-The most commonly used setup for horizontal gradient measurements is based on a switching valve system (e.g. Burns et al., 2009), which uses a single closed-path infrared gas analyzer to sample several points one after the other ("sequential ap-

-- infrared gas analyzer to sample several points one after the other ("sequential approach"), returning to the same sample point once every few minutes.
+The most commonly used setup for horizontal gradient measurements is based on a switching valve system (e.g. Burns et al., 2009), which uses a single closed-path infrared gas analyzer to sample several points one after the other ("sequential approach"), returning to the same sample point once every few minutes.
 There is an inherent tradeoff between achievable spatial and temporal resolution.
 The main benefit of this setup is a common analyzer for a number of sample locations, reducing the risk of bias between those points.
-The current study utilizes a multi-analyzer setup, - featuring an individual closed-path infrared gas analyzer for every measurement point, enabling simultaneous measurements of all points ("parallel approach") with a high frequency.
+The current study utilizes a multi-analyzer setup, featuring an individual closed-path infrared gas analyzer for every measurement point, enabling simultaneous measurements of all points ("parallel approach") with a high frequency.
 Temporal resolution is no longer parasitic to spatial resolution, the latter depending on available resources only.
 With ten individual analyzers used, the spatial resolution is on the order of a sequential system.
-Thus the system described is capable of making measurements which are representative in the temporal domain since it can observe all relevant temporal scales of the CO2 concentration signal.
+Thus the system described is capable of making measurements which are representative in the temporal domain since it can observe all relevant temporal scales of the CO_2 concentration signal.